TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Select.rst

    :ref:`data-type-bool` / :ref:`stdWrap`

 :aspect:`Description`
-   If content language overlay is activated and the option :ts:`languageField` is not disabled, :ts:`includeRecordsWithoutDefaultTranslation` allows to additionally fetch records, which do **not** have a parent in the default language.
+   If content language overlay is activated and the option :typoscript:`languageField` is not disabled, :typoscript:`includeRecordsWithoutDefaultTranslation` allows to additionally fetch records, which do **not** have a parent in the default language.

 :aspect:`Default`